Exploiting Sparsity for Semi-Algebraic Set Volume Computation: General sparse volume computation

-In the following, we relax Assumption \ref{ass-1b} with \begin{asm} \emph{\textbf{[Running Intersection Property (RIP)]}} For all $i \in \{2,\ldots,m\}$ it holds $\mbX_i \cap \sum \limits_{j=1}^{i-1}\mbX_j \subset \mbX_k$ for some $k \in \{1,\ldots,m\}$. \end{asm} This ensures that $G$ is chordal\footnote{Our method is thus valid for any sparse structure, up to a chordal extension of the graph $G$.
-In particular, cyclic graphs can be tackled by adding empty interactions between well-chosen variables.}, see \cite{graphs}.
-Let $\mcK$ be the set of cliques of $G$.
-By construction, each clique is associated to a single subspace $\mbX_i$, which gives us a natural ordering on $\mcK = \{C_1,\ldots,C_m\}$.
-We then make the following strong sparsity statement.
+Let $\mcK$ be the set of {maximal} cliques of $G$.
+We will use the following property of graphs: \begin{defn} \textbf{(CIP)} The graph $G=(V,E)$ is said to satisfy the \emph{clique intersection property (CIP) iff} there is a clique tree $T=(\mcK,\mcE)$, such that for all $C,C' \in \mcK$, $C\cap C' \subset C''$ for any $C''$ on the path connecting $C$ and $C'$ in the tree $T$. \end{defn} Such a property ensures that $G$ is chordal\footnote{The CIP always holds, up to a chordal extension.
+In particular, cyclic graphs can be handled with empty interactions between well-chosen variables.}, see \cite{graphs}.
+We then replace Assumption \ref{ass-1b} with the following strong {correlative} sparsity {assumption:

-\begin{prop} \emph{\textbf{[Disjoint Intersection Property (DIP)]}} If Assumptions \ref{ass-1} and \ref{ass-2} hold, there is a clique tree $T=(\mcK,\mcE)$, rooted in $C_1$, such that for all $i,j,k \in \{1,\ldots,m\}$, if $(C_i,C_j) \in \mcE$ then $i<j$ and $C_i\cap C_j \neq \varnothing$, and if $(C_i,C_j) \in \mcE$ and $(C_i,C_k) \in \mcE$, then $j = k$ or $C_j \cap C_k = \varnothing.$ \end{prop} In words, Proposition \ref{asm} means that each clique has a nonempty intersection with its parent clique, and an empty intersection with all its sibling cliques.
-The proof gives an algorithmic method to construct the clique tree.
-However it is quite technical, so we do not present it here.
-See Appendix \ref{DIP} for details.
-Figure \ref{global} illustrates the meaning of this proposition for $n = 12$ and $m = 8$.
-One can check that Assumptions \ref{ass-1} and \ref{ass-2} hold.
+\begin{asm} \emph{\textbf{(DIP)}} { We suppose that} there is a clique tree $T=(\mcK,\mcE)$, rooted in some $C_1$, {that simultaneously satisfies the CIP and the following \emph{disjoint intersection property (DIP):}} $\forall C,C',C'' \in \mcK$, if $(C,C') \in \mcE_T$ and $(C,C'') \in \mcE$ then $C' = C''$ or $C' \cap C'' = \varnothing$. \end{asm} In words, each clique has an empty intersection with all its siblings.
+See Appendix \ref{DIP} for details { on how to check this assumption and construct such a tree when it exists.
+See Section \ref{secdip} for possible solutions when Assumption \ref{asm} does not hold}.
+Figure \ref{global} illustrates the meaning of this { assumption} for $n = 12$ and $m = 8$.
+One can check that Assumptions \ref{ass-1} and \ref{asm} hold.

-\begin{rqe} According to this proposition, the only possible clique trees for applying our method to the nonconvex example illustrated in Figure \ref{nobranch} are linear clique trees.
+\begin{rqe} {With these assumptions}, the only possible clique trees for applying our method to the nonconvex example illustrated in Figure \ref{nobranch} are linear clique trees.
 Indeed, any branched clique tree would imply sibling cliques containing $x_1$. \end{rqe}